Key takeaways

 Cash advance apps can be a convenient tool for dealing with unexpected expenses, but it’s essential to use them wisely.

-The first rule is not to over tip.
+The first rule is not to overtip.
 Tips are optional and will not affect your access to future advances.
 Secondly, plan ahead so you don’t need to use the fast funding feature.
 While both the suggested tip and fast funding fee appear small, they can add up.
 For instance, say you take out a $200 advance due in 14 days.
 You pay a $5 fast funding fee and leave an $11 tip.
 That is equivalent to a 200% APR (annual percentage rate).
-A triple digit APR is too high.
+A triple-digit APR is too high.
+An affordable APR is below 36%.

 Anytime you borrow money, have a plan in place to repay it.
-This is also true with cash advance apps.
+The rule also applies to cash advance apps.
 You must adjust your budget, knowing your next paycheck will be short.
-Adjusting your budget will help you avoid taking out another advance immediately.
+Changing your spending, at least temporarily, will help you avoid taking out another advance immediately.

-Cash advance apps are helpful for emergencies but refrain from over-relying on them.
-They are a tool but not a substitute for consistent income.
+Cash advance apps are helpful for emergencies, but refrain from relying on them too much.
+They are a tool, not a substitute for consistent income.

 Are cash advance apps safe?